 9. Haast town

 A short stop in Haast town is a great opportunity to fuel up or grab some lunch or a snack on your road trip.
-I recommend the Fantail Cafe on Marks Road or The Craypot at Jacksons Bay for yummy seafood.
-If you’re feeling tired after the drive from Queenstown, then Haast is a great place to spend the night with a variety of accommodation available.
+I recommend the Otoko Espresso on Marks Road or The Cray Pot at Jacksons Bay for yummy seafood.
+If you’re feeling tired after the drive from Queenstown, then Haast is a great place to spend the night with a variety of accommodations available.